citizenlabsgr/links/README.md

 A collection of links to useful city resources, external websites, and services.
 Feel free to submit your own links.

+## General

+- [Local Wiki](https://localwiki.org/gr/) - A website about Grand Rapids that _anyone_ can edit

 ## Parking

-- [parkme.com](https://www.parkme.com/grand-rapids-mi-parking) - Find the cheapest, closest parking to your destination.
+- [ParkMe](https://www.parkme.com/grand-rapids-mi-parking) - Find the cheapest, closest parking to your destination.